What We Do

 The current director of this department, Fred Johnson, Jr., is appointed by the Muskegon County Board of Commissioners and serves at their pleasure.
 He reports directly to the Muskegon County Administrator, Mark Eisenbarth.
 Mr. Johnson is a graduate of the University of Michigan and Thomas M. Cooley Law school and passed the Michigan Bar Examination in 1986.

-As of the spring of 2018, there are sixteen county employees at the Muskegon County Public Defenders office.
-There are thirteen lawyers and three legal secretaries.
+As of the spring of 2018, there are nineteen county employees at the Muskegon County Public Defenders office.
+There are fourteen lawyers, four legal secretaries, and one Director of Holistic Services.
 Augmenting their numbers are a varying number of volunteer student interns.
 When necessary, professional volunteers and experts assist in completing the mission.
 The Office is organized into two divisions - the Family Division and the Criminal Division - that provide legal representation for our clients.

 The Public Defender represents the vast majority of criminal defendants throughout the County in all state and local criminal matters, including probation violations, extradition and line-ups.
 This Office also represents a party in all neglect and abuse allegations in this County as well as almost all juvenile delinquency matters.
 If a person is alleged to be a danger to others or him or herself due to mental health disorders, we represent that person too.